philchuang/MvvmNotificationChainer/README.md

 Collection Observation
 -----------------------------

-ObservableCollections can be observed, as well as the items inside the collection:
+`ObservableCollection`s can be observed, as well as the items inside the collection:

 ```C#
 private ObservableCollection<LineItem> myLineItems;